If you’re thinking about participating in our next Community Singing Circle & Yoga Retreat coming in 2020, drop us a note!

 Well-known for its beautiful beaches, lush jungles and hiking trails, and don’t forget the wildlife, Manuel Antonio is considered one of the world’s most beautiful national parks.

 Left: the beach at Manuel Antonio, and we had it all to ourselves.
-Center: Kris leads the group on an eco-hike through a lush jungle.
-Right: the park is home to dozens of species that don’t pay us much attention as we pass.
+Right: Kris leads the group on an eco-hike through a lush jungle.

 We enjoyed an invigorating hike through the park, then cooled off at what we all agreed was one of the most beautiful beaches we’ve ever seen.
 And even better, it was all ours.
 Virtually deserted but for our group, we swam in the warm waters and soaked up the sun.
 It felt like we were the only people on earth.

 We didn’t want to leave, but it was time to return home for a shower, swim, and a little more relaxation before our afternoon yoga session and incredible dinner featuring red snapper fresh from the ocean.